-Using fresh, plump and ripe berries are the best way to go when making this simple berry cheesecake.
+Using fresh, plump and ripe berries are the best way to go when making this simple mixed berry cheesecake.

 However, you can opt to use frozen berries.
 Either way, they'll need to be cooked down slightly to remove excess moisture so that the cheesecake doesn't become soggy when they are swirled through.

 what are summer berries?

 Summer berries can be a range of berries, depending on where you live.
 The usual suspects are strawberries, blueberries, raspberries and blackberries, but if you use blackberries, you'll want to strain out the seeds.

 Generally, when fully ripe, raspberries and strawberries are the sweetest.
 But, this totally all depends.
 You'll have to taste your actual haul of berries to see which came out the sweetest.
 Normally blackberries are more tart, but I've had blackberries that came out sweeter than raspberries!
 So, just do some taste testing 🙂